witch-team/circeemodel/VARIABLES.md

 Code names, descriptions and units for the main endogenous variables in `src/CIRCEE_PF.mod` and the output CSVs.

-Adapted from Table A1 of Corbier et al. (2026, *Global Environmental Change*), with the paper's mathematical notation replaced by the variable names as they appear in the code and in the output files.

 `@{h}` stands for a lifestyle group — `lowcarbon`, `cautious` or `constrained`.
 `@{s}` stands for a final-goods sector — `nondurable`, `otherdurable`, `energydurable` or `capital`. `@{m}` stands for a material — `virgin` or